kotajacob/calendar/README.md

 ```

 ## Configuration
 I've written this tool to be fairly configurable.
-Padding, colors, path to your
+Padding, colors, controls,
-notes and of course your editor can all be configured in
+path to your notes and of course your editor can all be configured in
 `XDG_CONFIG_HOME/calendar/config.toml`.
 Normally, on unix systems that would be
 `$HOME/.config/config.toml`.
 This repository contains an example config.toml
 showing every option with detailed explanatory comments.
 Additionally, every